-It is recognized worldwide that informal recycling of used lead-acid batteries is hazardous and shipping batteries from developed countries to least developed countries for processing needs to be tightly regulated or prohibited.
-In 1989 The Basel Convention for the Control of the Transboundary Movement of Hazardous Wastes and their Disposal was negotiated through UNEP.
-This convention regulates the cross border shipment of hazardous materials from one country to another and is applicable to any developed countries looking for cheap disposal options.
-The Basel Convention entered into force as an international agreement in 1992 and has been ratified by over 170 countries, but the United States has never ratified the treaty.32
+It is recognized worldwide that informal recycling of lead-acid batteries is hazardous and shipping batteries from developed countries to least developed countries for processing needs to be tightly regulated or prohibited.
+In 1989 The Basel Convention on the Control of Trans boundary Movement of Hazardous Wastes and their Disposal was negotiated through the UN.
+This convention regulates the shipment of hazardous materials from developed countries looking for cheap disposal options.
+The Basel Convention entered into force as an international agreement in 1992, but the United States has never ratified the treaty.